boson-project/functions/testing.md

 #### Steps
 1. Make sure you are logged onto the OpenShift Cluster from your local machine.
-2. Initialize and build a new image for Functions or reuse the previously created function image. ( If you are using quay.io, make sure the repo is public before attempting this step)
+2. Create and build a new image for Functions or reuse the previously created function image. ( If you are using quay.io, make sure the repo is public before attempting this step)
 3. Use the CLI to deploy the function as a knative service on the OpenShift Cluster.
 ```
 kn faas deploy